pachterlab/seqspec/docs/SEQSPEC_FILE.md

 The header of a `seqspec` file stores assay metadata including library preparation and sequencing kits and protocols.

 `modalities` contains a list of strings describing the types of molecules assayed.
 They come from a [controlled vocabulary](SPECIFICATION.md).
+The first-level `library_spec` regions must have `region_id`s equal to these modalities.

 ## Library structure

 The `library_spec` describes the "regions", or set of standard "blocks" such as a barcode, contained in the sequencing library.
 Each region is annotated with the following metadata:

 - `region_id`: Unique identifier for the region
-- `region_type`: Type of region (e.g., barcode, UMI, cDNA)
+- `region_type`: Type of region (e.g., barcode, UMI, cDNA).
+See the complete list in the technical specification. `meta` is used as a modality placeholder by `seqspec init` for the top-level regions.
 - `sequence_type`: Nature of the sequence (fixed, random, onlist)
 - `sequence`: Actual or representative sequence
 - `min_len` and `max_len`: Minimum and maximum length of the region